Current Advice on Parasite Control:

 - No products are labeled for control of Cuterebra spp.
 However, topical insecticides, such as fipronil and imidacloprid, may provide some protection from infestation.
 Similarly, administering systemic macrocyclic lactones may kill larvae during migration.

 Public Health Considerations

-- The larva in the cat or dog is does not pose a health risk to humans.
+- The larvae in the cat or dog does not pose a health risk to humans.

 There have been reports of the recovery of larvae of Cuterebra from humans

 - Humans, like cats and dogs, are infected by larvae entering an orifice and notvia skin penetration as occurs with Dermatobia hominis and Hypoderma species.

 - Crumley WR, Rankin AJ, Dryden MW.
 2011.
 Ophthalmomyiasis externa in a puppy due to Cuterebra infestation.
 J Am Anim Hosp Assoc.
 47(6):e150-155.

 - Glass EN, Cornetta AM, deLahunta A, Center SA, Kent M. 1998.
 Clinical and clinicopathologic features in 11 cats with Cuterebra larvae myiasis of the central nervous system.
 J Vet Int Med 12:365-368.

 - Tieber LM, Axlund TW, Simpson ST, Hathcock JT.
 2006.
 Survival of a suspected case of central nervous system cuterebrosis in a dog: clinical and magnetic resonance imaging findings.
 J Am Anim Hosp Assoc.
 42:238-242.